 As you reach the plateau of the will, breathe a little, because getting down the beach is not easy peasy either, especially since there’s less shade on this part of the trail.
 Also, be careful not to miss your footing.

-In fact, I would recommend you wear a sports shoe of some sort that will better support your ankle and NOT flip flops.
+In fact, I would recommend you wear sports shoes of some sort that will better support your ankle and not flip-flops.
 You can change when you get to the beach.

 TIP: Make sure you stop to take a few pics and simply admire the view, just before starting to descend.
 You can see the whole beach from that point.

 How to get to Milos Beach by boat

 If getting there on foot sounds like too much effort, I have good news: there’s also a shuttle boat between Agios Nikitas and Milos Beach.
 A one-way trip is 3 EUR/person.